bubbster95/front-end-developer-challenge/README.md

 Note: If the purchase is `invalid` due to lack of points, the `points box` will turn red and giggle too.

+## Reasoning For Sale Behavior

+It became clear that there were at least two logical ways to implement the sell feature, they are as follows.

+* Clicking last purchased rune sells it and returns a point.
+While clicking a rune in the middle of two blue runes is considered invalid.

+OR

+* Clicking any purchased rune sells it and all runes after.

+I went with option two.
+It felt `simpler/cleaner` from a `UX` standpoint.
+We would have needed to warn the user of the `invalid action`.
+This adds needless friction and forces them users to adhere to an `extra constraint`.
+Restricting the users ability and forcing them to sell the runes in order `might even confuse` them.
+I can imagine a user furiously clicking the first rune saying "I want to go back!".
+Better to avoid this by letting them choose to sell one in order `OR` multiple.